ni/nimi-python/docs/nifgen/class.rst

             :param waveform_data_array:

                 Array of data for the new arbitrary waveform.
-This may be an iterable of float, or for best performance a numpy.ndarray of dtype int16 or float64.
+This may be an iterable of float or int16, or for best performance a numpy.ndarray of dtype int16 or float64.

-            :type waveform_data_array: list of float
+            :type waveform_data_array: iterable of float or int16

             :rtype: int
             :return: